omidarmat/webDevNotes/JavaScript/javascript-theory.md

 So the `num` array is linked to `Array.prototype` object, and therefore has access to all methods defined on it.
 The map method is not defined on the `num` array, but on its prototype.

-### **Implementing prototypal inheritance in JavaScripts**
+### **Implementing prototypal inheritance in JavaScript**

 There are 3 ways of implementing prototypal inheritance in JavaScript:

 #### **1. Constructor function and the `prototype` property:**

-this is a technique to create objects from a function, and it is how built-in objects like Array, Map and Set are actually implemented in JavaScript.
+This is a technique to create objects from a function, and it is how built-in objects like Array, Map and Set are actually implemented in JavaScript.

 ##### **_Creating a construtor function_**